-- Remove spark plug and check for fouling, worn and rounded center electrode. - 2.
-Clean the plug or replace with a new one.
+- Remove spark plug and check for fouling, worn and rounded center electrode. - Clean the plug or replace with a new one.
 DO NOT sand blast to clean.
 Remaining sand will damage engine. - 3.
-Adjust spark plug gap by bending outer electrode. - Tighten spark plug to 102-153 kgf•cm (89-133 lbf•in).
-4.
+Adjust spark plug gap by bending outer electrode.